 Best Hotel Loyalty Programs

 Don't have time to research which hotel loyalty programs are worth joining?
 US News & World Report has done the legwork for you.
 Its annual rankings identify 28 hotel and airline loyalty programs with the most rewarding perks.
-In its 2016 study, Wyndham Rewards topped the list for the Best Hotel Rewards Programs.
+In its 2017 study, Marriott Rewards topped the list for the Best Hotel Rewards Programs.

 The top five programs are: